 The Humanities Council sponsors the Bodies of Knowledge Working Group, whose purpose is to engage faculty, staff, and graduate students in questions around embodiment from a wide range of viewpoints including the medical humanities, disability studies, art history and aesthetics, and environmental studies in the Anthropocene.
 In particular, the group hopes to foster intellectual partnerships with those within and beyond the humanities who share a critical interest in exploring and expanding the multidisciplinary conversations surrounding bodies, their environs, and their representations.

-In 2020-2021, with the support of the David A. Gardner ’69 Magic Project, the working group will convene a two-day virtual symposium.
+In 2020-2021, with the support of the David A. Gardner ’69 Magic Project, the working group convened a two-day virtual symposium.

 October 16-17, 2020